Why Lean Six Sigma fails to deliver

 This is only half a reason, as it’s kind of just an extension of the last point.

 Some people subscribe so heavily to Lean Six Sigma as an approach, that they apply it at every possible opportunity.
 The issue with that mentality is that it is not always the appropriate approach to use.
 Just like the above scenario where we already know what it is we are going to do, all of the investigation and analysis is a waste of time, unless we are open to having our minds changed.
-If not, if we are simply aiming for implementation then there are much more effective approaches available.
+If not, if we are simply aiming for implementation then there are many more effective approaches available.

 I have a socket set in my garage.
 It’s brilliant, and despite the cost, I have experienced no buyers remorse whatsoever.
 Contrary to my better half’s assertion at the time I bought it, I’ve used it loads of times and it never disappoints.
 If however, I used it to help the kids with their homework, I can’t imagine anyone would be as pleased with the results.